adwibha/ML-Olympics/README.md

 For this project, we will be using data from the Olympics, originally sourced from Kaggle.
 You'll need the following files:

 - **teams.csv**: This is the team-level dataset that will be used in the model.
-- **athlete_events.csv**: The original athlete-level dataset (optional for those looking to preprocess data manually).